-- Recognise each child's individual needs and ensure all staff are aware of, and have regard for, the Special Educational Needs Code of Practice - Ensure that all children are treated as individuals and are supported to take part in every aspect of the nursery day according to their individual needs and abilities - Include all children and their families in our provision - Identify the specific needs of children with special educational needs and/or disabilities and meet those needs through a range of strategies - Ensure that children who learn at an accelerated pace, e.g. 'more able' are also supported (see the More able and talented children policy) - Encourage children to value and respect others - Provide well informed and suitably trained practitioners to help support parents and children with special educational difficulties and/or disabilities - Develop and maintain a core team of staff who are experienced in the care of children with additional needs and identify a Special Educational Needs and Disabilities Coordinator (SENCo) who is experienced in the care and assessment of children with additional needs.
-Staff will be provided with specific training relating to SEND and the SEND Code of Practice - Monitor and review our practice and provision and, if necessary, make adjustments, and seek specialist equipment and services where required - Challenge inappropriate attitudes and practices - Promote positive images and role models during play experiences of those with additional needs wherever possible - Celebrate diversity in all aspects of play and learning
+- Recognise each child's individual needs and ensure all staff are aware of, and have regard for, the Special Educational Needs and Disabilities Code of Practice - Ensure that all children are treated as individuals/equals and are supported to take part in every aspect of the nursery day according to their individual needs and abilities - Include all children and their families in our provision - Identify the specific needs of children with special educational needs and/or disabilities and meet those needs through a range of strategies - Ensure that children who learn at an accelerated pace e.g. gifted and talented children are also supported - Encourage children to value and respect others - Provide well informed and suitably trained practitioners to help support parents and children with special educational difficulties and/or disabilities - Develop and maintain a core team of staff who are experienced in the care of children with additional needs and identify a Special Educational Needs and Disabilities Co-ordinator (SENDCO) who is experienced in the care and assessment of children with additional needs.
+A member of Staff will be provided with specific training relating to SEND and the SEND Code of Practice - Monitor and review our practice and provision and, if necessary, make adjustments, and seek specialist equipment and services if needed - Challenge inappropriate attitudes and practices - Promote positive images and role models during play experiences of those with additional needs wherever possible - Celebrate diversity in all aspects of play and learning.

-- Work in partnership with parents and other agencies in order to meet individual children's needs, including the education, health and care authorities, and seek advice, support and training where required - Share any statutory and other assessments made by the nursery with parents and support parents in seeking any help they or the child may need.
+- Work in partnership with parents and other agencies in order to meet individual children's needs, including the education, health and care authorities, and seek advice, support and training where required - Share any statutory and other assessments made by the nursery with parents and support parents in seeking any help they or the child may need

-Our nursery Special Education Needs and Disabilities Co-ordinator (SENCo) is [insert name].
+Our nursery Special Education Needs and Disabilities Co-ordinator (SENDCO) is Louise Burcher.

-The role of the SENCo in our setting includes:
+The role of the SENDCO In our setting includes:

-- Ensuring all practitioners in the setting understand their responsibilities to children with SEND and the setting's approach to identifying and meeting SEND - Advising and supporting colleagues - Ensuring parents are closely involved throughout and that their insights inform action taken by the setting - Liaising with professionals or agencies beyond the setting - Taking the lead in implementing the graduated response approach and supporting colleagues through each stage of the process.
+- ensuring all practitioners in the setting understand their responsibilities to children with SEND and the setting's approach to identifying and meeting SEND - advising and supporting colleagues - ensuring parents are closely involved throughout and that their insights inform action taken by the setting - liaising with professionals or agencies beyond the setting - taking the lead in implementing the graduated approach and supporting colleagues through each stage of the process.